AisChrona/PC_Customization/README.md

 💡 Note:
 Since the actual system contains many detailed models, brands, and variations, not all components are listed here to avoid a very lengthy README.
-(All full details exist inside the database and user interface.)

 Mini Project pc customization-…